AdobeDocs/commerce-pwa-studio/src/data/auto-generated/pwa-buildpack/lib/BuildBus/declare-base.md

 so by calling the onFail function with the error message it wants to report.
 It can call the onFail multiple times if it wants to report multiple errors.

-All the errors will be queued and printed into the console at the end of the validation process and the build process will be stopeed.
+All the errors will be queued and printed into the console at the end of the validation process and the build process will be stopped.

 **Returns:**
 **Parameters**